-The curriculum for Rooted at Carnation Farms is designed to empower teens to become inspired, educated change agents, motivated through their summer experiences to improve the food system.
-The first summer, youth in the Seed Crew learn farming, take workshops to gain a foundation of various aspects of food’s route from seed to plate, and serve at a food bank.
-Carnation Farms’ aim is for youth to return the next summer for the Root Crew, when they build on their knowledge and skills through advanced workshops, business experience at a farmers’ market, and service with a food- or agriculture-related organization for community impact.
+The curriculum for Rooted at Carnation Farms is designed to empower teens to become inspired, educated change agents, motivated to improve the food system.
+The first summer, youth in the Garden Crew learn farming, take workshops to gain a foundation of various aspects of food’s route from seed to plate, and serve at a food bank.
+Carnation Farms’ aim is for youth to return the next summer for the Farm Squad, when they build on their knowledge and skills through advanced workshops, business experience with a farm-based enterprise, and service with a food- or agriculture-related organization for community impact.

-Rooted youth do physical farm labor to gain first-hand experience understanding the work involved in producing healthful food, for example:
+Rooted Crew Members do physical farm labor to gain first-hand experience understanding the work involved in producing healthful food, for example:

 • Weeding, hoeing, harvesting

 • Cleaning produce, following quality control and food safety procedures, preparing it for sale

 Crew Members also participate in educational workshops on a variety of topics, taught by Carnation Farms staff and guest speakers, to strengthen their understanding of the complexities of the food system and spark their curiosity.
 Sample topics include: